ilRenato/Qoolchain/README.md

 - dimod	0.12.14
 - numpy	1.26.4
 - setuptools 60.2.0

-The version of the D-Wave toolchain included in this repository is configured to work with these package versions for reproducibility.
+The version of the D-Wave toolchain included in this repository is configured to work with these package versions to reproduce the same results of the published paper.
 However, if you wish to run the latest version of the toolchain, only a single line of code needs to be modified.
 You can make this change directly in the file mentioned in the [Attribution](#attribution) section.

 Therefore, to run the latest version of the toolchain also in a Linux machine: